7 Causes of Burping a Lot after Eating & How to Differentiate Them.

 - Sometimes, vomiting.

-- Often, functional dyspepsia is associated with chronic stress and psychological disturbances as anxiety and depression.
+- Functional dyspepsia is often associated with chronic stress and psychological disturbances such such as anxiety and depression.

 5. Gastritis and peptic ulcer disease.

 Inflammation of the lining of your stomach (gastritis) or ulcer may lead to burping after eating.